The Prajñāpāramitā and Mahayana

-Two main factions arose from the Great Schism and, after some time, Theravada Buddhism and Mahayana Buddhism became the dominant steams.
+Two main factions arose from the Great Schism and, after some time, Theravada Buddhism and Mahayana Buddhism became the dominant streams.
 Theravadins concentrate on the Pali Cannon as their source of scripture.
 Mahayana Buddhists have their own list of Suttas that they believe to be scripture.
 There are, obviously, a whole host of other reasons for the divergence but I could fill an entire blog just going through them.
 Suffice to say, they have their differences regarding practice and belief.
 The Theravadins concentrate on enlightenment and Nibbana, the Mahayana concentrate on becoming a Bodhisattva, a being who forgoes Nibbana and returns to this world for the sake of others.

 Which Texts to Include

-So which texts do I include on this site? the list is somewhat limited due to copyright but I do have a couple of fundamental texts I believe to be either copyright free or at least under a Creative Commons license.
+So which texts do I include on this site?
+The list is somewhat limited due to copyright but I do have a couple of fundamental texts I believe to be either copyright free or at least under a Creative Commons license.